-As instructed here, I have successfully created a macOS High Sierra bootable USB from macOS.
+As instructed here and here, I have successfully created a macOS High Sierra bootable USB from macOS.
 Then I thought I should back up the partition of the macOS installer and share it with everyone who wants to use it from Windows.

 I have created two partition image files, the first is Clover Bootloader and the second one is macOS installer.
 The only thing you need to do is use Partition Image Mapper to use these two files as two real partitions on your USB.